-This story was selected as a winner during our 2017 summer story contest and was submitted by Bailey Bennett, Nurse Supervisor at KVC Prairie Ridge Children’s Psychiatric Hospital in Kansas City, KS.
+This story was selected as a winner during our 2017 summer story contest and was submitted by Bailey Bennett, Nurse Supervisor at KVC Hospitals Kansas City, a children’s psychiatric treatment center.

 Mallory was 4-years-old when she was diagnosed with type 1 diabetes, a chronic condition in which the pancreas does not make insulin.
 Insulin helps sugars (glucose) get into cells to give them energy.
 Without proper nutrition, exercise and medication management, the body’s blood sugar can be too high or too low and cause serious complications.

 Mallory struggled to manage her diabetes and experienced diabetic ketoacidosis twice in her life.
 Without insulin, sugar stays in the blood since it cannot get into the cells.
 This produces high levels of blood acids called ketones and can be potentially life-threatening when insulin shots are not administered.
 When Mallory was 10-years-old, she tried to end her life by trying to overdose on carbs.
-This suicidal ideation is what brought her to KVC Prairie Ridge Hospital.
+This suicidal ideation is what brought her to KVC Hospitals Kansas City.

 Strengthening both Mallory’s physical and mental health were important factors in helping improve her quality of life.
 She also needed a support system of people that knew about proper diabetes management.
 I worked with her to discuss the effects of diabetes, proper nutrition and what being healthy meant.
 I made her a book to keep track of her blood sugars and record information so that her family could learn more about her condition.
 She was so excited when I showed it to her that she decorated it and made it her own.